mathew-fleisch/adventofcode2022/01/README.md

 Find the Elf carrying the most Calories.
 How many total Calories is that Elf carrying?

+---

+> To solve this challenge in bash, the empty lines must first be replaced with some character that will be preserved, because otherwise, they are removed when fed into an array.
+The empty lines act as a group delimiter and each group is added together within a loop.
+Each summed group is appened to a temporary file, which is used to sort the groups making the first value the largest, and the answer to the challenge.

 ## --- Part Two ---

 By the time you calculate the answer to the Elves' question, they've already realized that the Elf carrying the most Calories of food might eventually run out of snacks.